francogassibe/-Use-of-genetic-algorithms-to-find-the-parameters-of-a-generic-neural-network-controller/README.md

 The PID part is not parametriced.
 It means that is already tunned (there are no Kp, Ki, Kd to be found) but still the NN_Law part has still to found its optimal parameters.
 Doing this the genetic algorithm succeds on finding good weights and biases for our NN_law.

-So now to compare the results we are gonna show x(t) for a tunned PID controller in red and x(t) for this U_NN law tunned with genetic algorithm.
+So now to compare the results we are gonna show x(t) for a tunned PID controller in red and x(t) for this U_NN law tunned with genetic algorithm in blue.

 ![](Imagen2.png)